 New graduate nurses should not start their professional journey alone.
-Here at Rush, our Nurse Residency Program supports the new baccalaureate or master’s-prepared graduate throughout the first year of clinical practice.
+Here at Rush, our Nurse Residency Program supports the new baccalaureate or master’s-prepared graduate throughout the first six months of clinical practice, beyond orientation.

 - Patient safety